Ensono/stacks-dotnet/src/tests/Functional/xxAMIDOxx.xxSTACKSxx.API.FunctionalTests/ReadMe.md

 ##### Fixtures

-Fixtures contains xUnit class fixtures.
-These class fixtures are used to create test context for the tests.
+Fixtures contain xUnit class fixtures.
+These class fixtures are used to create a test context for the tests.
 The fixture is where you can put fixture setup (via constructor) and teardown (Via `Dispose()`)

 See xUnit documentation for information on different fixtures and how to use them: https://xunit.net/docs/shared-context